-- Computer Science PhD students are welcome to enroll in the undergraduate communications course, required of undergraduate majors, to enhance their writing skills; however, taking the course does not satisfy the written communication skills requirement. - The Global Communication Center (https://www.cmu.edu/gcc/) at CMU provides personalized help with writing for all CMU students.
-You can work one-on-one with communication experts at GCC who can teach you new strategies for communicating research, proposals, presentations, essays, and applications.
-They work with all CMU students, from first-year undergraduates through Ph.D. students publishing papers and dissertations

-- "Mathematical Writing" by Donald E. Knuth, Tracy Larrabee, and Paul M. Roberts - A potentially useful book is BUGS in Writing.
-It is specifically for computer science and is organized around the most common mistakes the authors make. - On Writing Well, by William Zinsser is generally about writing non-fiction, and is full of excellent advice (online version).
+- Computer Science PhD students are welcome to enroll in the undergraduate communications course, required of undergraduate majors, to enhance their writing skills; however, taking the course does not satisfy the written communication skills requirement. - The Student Academic Success Center provides personalized help with writing for all CMU students.
+You can work one-on-one with communication experts who can teach you new strategies for communicating research, proposals, presentations, essays, and applications.
+They work with all CMU students, from first-year undergraduates through PhD students publishing papers and dissertations. - "Mathematical Writing" by Donald E. Knuth, Tracy Larrabee, and Paul M. Roberts - On Writing Well, by William Zinsser is generally about writing nonfiction, and is full of excellent advice (online version).
 As is The Elements of Style, by William Strunk Jr. and E.B.
 White (online version). - For more math-y papers (but with good general advice about technical writing): "How to write Mathematics" by Paul Halmos, "How to Write a Clear Math Paper: Some 21st Century Tips" by Igor Pak.

-10.2 Speaking Skills
+11.2 Speaking Skills